Musical ensemble: Classical chamber music

 In Western classical music, smaller ensembles are called chamber music ensembles.
-The terms duo, trio, quartet, quintet, sextet, septet, octet, nonet and decet describe groups of two up to ten musicians, respectively.
+The terms duo, trio, quartet, quintet, sextet, septet, octet, nonet, and decet describe groups of two up to ten musicians, respectively.
 A group of eleven musicians, such as found in The Carnival of the Animals, is called an undecet, and a group of twelve is called a duodecet (see Latin numerical prefixes).
 A soloist playing unaccompanied (e.g., a pianist playing a solo piano piece or a cellist playing a Bach suite for unaccompanied cello) is not an ensemble because it only contains one musician.

 Four parts

 Strings

-A string quartet consists of two violins, a viola and a cello.
-There is a vast body of music written for string quartets, as it is seen as an important genre in classical music.
+A string quartet consists of two violins, a viola, and a cello.
+There is a vast body of music written for string quartets, making it an important genre in classical music.

 Wind

-A woodwind quartet usually features a flute, an oboe, a clarinet and a bassoon.
-A brass quartet features two trumpets, a trombone and a tuba (or French horn (or more commonly known as "horn")).
+A woodwind quartet usually features a flute, an oboe, a clarinet, and a bassoon.
+A brass quartet features two trumpets, a trombone, and a tuba (or French horn (more commonly known as "horn")).
 A saxophone quartet consists of a soprano saxophone, an alto saxophone, a tenor saxophone, and a baritone saxophone.

 Five parts

 The string quintet is a common type of group.
 It is similar to the string quartet, but with an additional viola, cello, or more rarely, the addition of a double bass.
 Terms such as "piano quintet" or "clarinet quintet" frequently refer to a string quartet plus a fifth instrument.
-Mozart's Clarinet Quintet is similarly a piece written for an ensemble consisting of two violins, a viola, a cello and a clarinet, the last being the exceptional addition to a "normal" string quartet.
+Mozart's Clarinet Quintet is similarly a piece written for an ensemble consisting of two violins, a viola, a cello, and a clarinet, the last being the exceptional addition to a "normal" string quartet.

-Some other quintets in classical music are the wind quintet, usually consisting of flute, oboe, clarinet, bassoon and horn; the brass quintet, consisting of two trumpets, one horn, a trombone and a tuba; and the reed quintet, consisting of an oboe, a soprano clarinet, a saxophone, a bass clarinet, and a bassoon.
+Some other quintets in classical music are the wind quintet, usually consisting of flute, oboe, clarinet, bassoon, and horn; the brass quintet, consisting of two trumpets, one horn, a trombone, and a tuba; and the reed quintet, consisting of an oboe, a soprano clarinet, a saxophone, a bass clarinet, and a bassoon.